ares466/aws-notes/devops-pro/QUICK_FACTS.md

 - CloudFormation supports the `cfn-init` and `cfn-hup` helper scripts to install and update software on EC2 instances.
 Helper scripts must be installed using the `yum install -y aws-cfn-bootstrap` command.
    - The `cfn-init` script runs on EC2 instance creation.
 It can fetch and parse metadata from CloudFormation, install packages, write files to disk, and enable/disable/start/stop services.
    - The `cfn-hup` script detects changes in resource metadata and runs user-specified actions when a change is detected.
 By default, updates are performed every 15 minutes, but this can be configured in the `cfn-hup.conf` file.
+- One well-known dependency that requires the `DependsOn` property within CloudFormation involves Elastic IPs.
+When creating Elastic IP addresses, an IGW must be attached to the VPC or else creation will fail.
+If you are creating the IGW and EIP within the same CloudFormation template, you must specify a `DependsOn` property on the EIP that points to the IGW.
+- The `cf-cignal` feature will wait for the specified number of signals to be received before updating the status of a resource to `CREATE_COMPLETE`.
+If no signals are received the stack will failure after the specified timeout value (defaults to 12 hours).

 **CloudTrail**
 - CloudTrail typically publishes events within 15 minutes of activity.
 There is no way to enable real-time logging.